TMCooper/Anime-Sama-Downloader/README.md

 ## Recent Updates

+- You can now download episodes sequentially or in parallel (e.g., 2, 5, or more at a time).
+Note: using too many threads may impact your system performance.
 - Update submodule
 - New system for update notifications and anonymous stats collection [here](https://animestats.fuyuki.me/api/renderStats).
   (The file `ressources/Utils/statsChoices.json` will be created at first run.